alphagov/govuk-developer-docs/source/manual/govuk-env-sync.html.md

 type: learn
 layout: manual_layout
 parent: "/manual.html"
-last_reviewed_on: 2020-01-06
+last_reviewed_on: 2020-01-07
 review_in: 6 months
 ---

-The govuk_env_sync data sync has been created to replace the [env-sync-and-backup]() data sync in context of the GOV.UK AWS migration work.
+The govuk_env_sync data sync has been created to replace the [env-sync-and-backup] data sync in context of the GOV.UK AWS migration work.
 It is currently in use for backup and sync tasks in the GOV.UK AWS environments.

 ## Overview